kubernetes/website/content/en/docs/concepts/overview/_index.md

 Containers are a good way to bundle and run your applications.
 In a production environment, you need to manage the containers that run the applications and ensure that there is no downtime.
 For example, if a container goes down, another container needs to start.
-Wouldn't it be easier if this behavior was handled by a system?
+Wouldn't it be easier if this behaviour was handled by a system?

 That's how Kubernetes comes to the rescue!
 Kubernetes provides you with a framework to run distributed systems resiliently.
 It takes care of scaling and failover for